 If you adopt a 403(b) pre-approved plan, it’s important that you operate the plan according to its written terms to maintain its tax-qualified status.

 You can adopt a 403(b) pre-approved plan after the pre-approved sponsor receives a favorable:

-- opinion letter for a 403(b) prototype plan, or
+- opinion letter for a word-for-word identical adopter or minor modifier of a 403(b) prototype plan, or

-- advisory letter for a 403(b) volume submitter plan.
+- advisory letter for a word-for-word identical adopter or minor modifier of a 403(b) volume submitter plan.